Tuesday, August 9, 2016

 Unfortunately, the sharp downturn of the local economy in the late 1980’s put an end to the stadium discussions until a decade later, at which time it resurfaced in a radically different form that was heavily dependent upon taxpayer funds and required the forced confiscation of private businesses at Northgate Plaza by eminent domain.
 By then, the far less controversial and much less divisive proposals of the Ogulewicz/Brown committee had been forgotten.

-At the same time that Ogulewicz was heading the Mayor’s committee inquiring into the feasibility of a baseball stadium, Mitch found himself drawn into yet another area of controversy.
+At the same time that Ogulewicz was co-heading the Mayor’s committee inquiring into the feasibility of a baseball stadium, Mitch found himself drawn into yet another area of controversy.
 Prominent 16 Acres activist Susan Montigney had contacted Ogulewicz over what she considered to be appalling conditions at 16 Acres Elementary School (now called the Mary Walsh School).
 At first Mitch was skeptical, but he was soon in total agreement when Montigney took him on a guided tour.
 The primary problem appeared to be the deplorable condition of the school’s roof, which in one classroom actually had roots crawling across a wall from a sapling that had sprouted on the roof and penetrated the ceiling!

 As Ogulewicz investigated further, he discovered that the same sorts of problems were present in other schools, with most of the roofs of the city’s schools in a terrible state of deterioration.
-When it rained, some schools had to put out buckets, waste paper baskets and barrels to catch the rain from leaky roofs and ceilings.
+When it rained, some schools had to put out buckets, waste paper baskets and barrels to catch the water from leaky roofs and ceilings.
 The roofing problems were the result of years of neglect, with the city's maintenance funding woefully inadequate to maintain the public's property.
-Mitch took his concerns to Council President Brian Santaniello, who suggested that the issue be put before the Council’s Public Health and Safety Committee headed by Councilor Francis Keough.
-The three of them requested that Building Commissioner Charles G. Cook go out and inspect the roofs of the city’s school buildings and then submit a report to the Committee.

-The report turned out to be a devastating condemnation of the city’s maintenance of its public schools.
+The report turned out to be a devastating condemnation of the city’s maintenance of its public school buildings.
 Of Springfield’s then 39 schools, the roofs of 30 were found to be in need of replacement or major repair.
 Two schools, Duggan Jr. High and Liberty Elementary, were found to be so bad that they posed a potential safety hazard.
 The publicity resulting from the report caused a public outcry demanding that immediate action be taken.

 It was at that point that Ogulewicz received a phone call from the Mayor’s secretary asking him to come by the Mayor’s office.
 Mitch had no idea what the Mayor wanted to talk to him about, but it was not uncommon for Neal to ask to meet with individual Councilors on one matter or another, although it was seldom arranged so formally.